ethereum/benchmarking/shanghai/README.md

 The benchmark tests were executed on the main EVM clients: Go Ethereum, Nethermind, Erigon and Besu.

-There are two main execution sets for each client: direct and bytecode.
-The direct approach calls a method to load the appropriate library and then executes it with the given parameters.
-The bytecode approach achieves the same but from the EVM machine.
-It executes the opcodes that load parameters to the EVM memory and then call the appropriate 'precompile'.
-That in turn calls a method to load the library and execute it with the given parameters.
-The effect of the two executions is the same, but with the bytecode approach we also count in any EVM machine overhead.
-The validity of the call parameters has been proved in unit tests, so there is no need to duplicate it in the benchmark tests.
+There are two execution methods for each client:
+- **direct**: This loads client's procedure responsible for executing precompile contract.
+For example in Go Ethereum / Erigon that is `vm.RunPrecompiledContract()` and in Nethermind it's `IPrecompile.Run()`.
+The procedure loads the appropriate library and then executes it with the given parameters.
+- **bytecode**: This executes the bytecode on client's EVM machine.
+The machine is set up to have a minimal overhead, in-memory state management and stripped-down chain data.
+The bytecode is made of opcodes to push required parameter values and then make a call to precompile contract address.
+At this point the EVM machine call client's procedure responsible for executing precompile contract, thus synching with **direct** method.
+The validity of the call parameters has been proven in unit tests, so there is no need to duplicate it in this benchmark tests.

+Both methods have their merits.
+The direct approach is good to test more bare library and how well the client handles it.
+The bytecode approach gives more real-life results, including opcodes interpretation and internal state management.

+For the comparison between clients, we chose to use the bytecode approach.
+This guarantees that exactly the same bytecode has been used.
+For this reason, we recommend that bytecode benchmark results are used for any future mainnet gas pricing amendments.

 Please see [the specification](spec.md) for the details of how the benchmarks were executed.